JonVT/SDSM/README.md

 The CSS lint checks for obviously unused selectors by scanning HTML templates and JavaScript for class usage (including dynamic `classList.*` and `className` patterns).
 It’s heuristic by design; review findings before removal.

-For UI work, edit the HTML in `ui/templates/` and the styles in `ui/static/`; the JavaScript inside `ui/templates/server_status.html` powers live player/chat/log updates.
+For UI work, edit the HTML in `ui/templates/` and the styles in `ui/static/`.
+Utility CSS lives in `ui/static/ui-theme.css`; avoid inline styles in templates.
+The JavaScript inside server status templates powers live player/chat/log updates.
 A shared footer and `/terms` page are included; the footer links to Terms and the GitHub repo.

 ### SCON Integration